SHH116/MLonBlackScholes/README.md

 ## Acknowledgments

-Dmitry Vyushin of RBC for his supervision
+Thanking Dmitry Vyushin of RBC for his supervision and guidance

 Sasha Hajy Hassani as the developer